lrgresearch/gpaw-tools/generalusage.md

 *: Just some ground state energy calculations for PBE0 and HSE06.

 ## gg.py
 Basic DFT calculations can be done graphically with the script `gg.py`.
-This script is behaving as a GUI to run `gpawsolve.py` script.
+This script behaves as a GUI to run the `gpawsolve.py` script.
 To execute the GUI, type simply: gg.py

 ## asapsolve.py